 Nestled along the Delaware River, New Hope is a quaint, creative community just one hour from downtown Philadelphia.
 Walk the charming streets for local arts and crafts, boutique shops and antique dealers.
 After a day of shopping, choose from one of New Hope’s many restaurants and enjoy the town’s vibrant nightlife.

-Located on Philadelphia’s Main Line, Wayne is easily accessible by train or by car making it an easy day-trip for holiday shopping.
-The business district features locally-owned shops, art galleries and a historic movie theater.
-Wayne’s Restaurant Row features fantastic dining with comforting cuisine from around the globe.
+Located on Philadelphia's Main Line, Wayne is easily accessible by train or by car, making it a great day trip for holiday shopping.
+The business district features locally owned shops, art galleries and a historic movie theater, and Wayne's Restaurant Row offers fantastic dining with comforting cuisine from around the globe.